 We know that being active before and around pregnancy, i.e. before, bump, birth and beyond, can have numerous benefits for women and their babies.
-Physical activity can help to prevent diabetes of pregnancy, improve mood, reduce high blood pressure problems and improve sleep.
+Physical activity can help to prevent diabetes of pregnancy, improve mood, reduce blood pressure and improve sleep.

 According to the NHS, exercise is not dangerous for your baby.
 Gentle exercise during pregnancy is good (and safe) for you and your baby.
-There is some evidence that active women are less likely to experience problems in later pregnancy and labour.
-For most women, pregnancy should not stop them from becoming active or continuing to be active, but the choice around how to do so can be very personal.
+There is some evidence that active women are less likely to experience problems in later trimesters and labour.
+For most women, pregnancy should not stop you from becoming active or continuing to be active, but the choice around how to do so can be very personal.
 Guidance should be sought from health care professionals.

 2. Housework and gardening - Did you know that activities such as vacuuming, cutting the grass & hanging the washing actually count towards your physical activity minutes?
 Try to avoid the midday sun and be sure to drink plenty of water and other fluids (whatever the weather).

 3. Pelvic Floors - Your pelvic floor is incredibly important in pregnancy, so it's a good idea to keep it strong, whether you are pregnant, postpartum, or planning for a baby.
 The pelvic floor is made up of layers of muscle which stretch from the front of your pubic bone to the end of your backbone, supporting your bladder, bowel, and uterus like a hammock.
 Try this pregnancy pelvic floor workout from Juanita Steel.